GM Korea union picks centrist to replace hardline chief

 Jeong, who started working at GM in 1987 after graduating from high school, has been leading the union's largest faction and previously served as a union negotiator during annual wage talks.
 His two-year term will begin in October.

-The union's South Korean peer at Hyundai Motor is more prone to staging annual strikes.
-Hyundai Motor recently reached a wage deal with its labour union after suffering from a series of strikes.
+The union's South Korean peer at Hyundai Motor (005380.KS) is more prone to staging annual strikes.
+Hyundai Motor recently reached a wage deal with its labor union after suffering from a series of strikes.